-The title sequence is stunning — possibly the best yet — and Adele's theme is Shirley Bassey-esque.
-We see Bond "enjoying death" and his vices of abusing his body with alcohol.
+The title sequence is stunning — possibly the best yet.
+Adele's theme is Shirley Bassey-esque.
+We see Bond "enjoying death" and other vices: abusing his body with alcohol.
 He's still not smoking, but I don't think we'll ever see that again.

-There's a lovely nod to the genius that was John Barry when his former home in Knightsbridge poses at M's apartment.
+There's a lovely nod to the genius that was John Barry.
+His former home in Knightsbridge poses as M's apartment.
 Dame Judi Dench and Daniel Craig play off each other wonderfully in this scene.

 Bond is put through his paces as he looks to be declared physically and mentally fit for service.
-The Chairman of the Intelligence and Security Committee, Mallory, is played brilliantly by Ralph Fiennes.
+The Intelligence and Security Committee Chairman, Mallory, is played brilliantly by Ralph Fiennes.

 He implies that Bond, a young rookie only six years earlier in Casino Royale, is already a little long in the tooth to be a field agent.
-Both Mallory and 007 both suggest that it's time for M to step down too.
+Both Mallory and 007 suggest it's time for M to step down, too.

 Bond creeping up naked on former sex slave Sévérine in the shower raised some eyebrows and generated some criticism.
 She leads 007 to her lover and the film's main antagonist, Raoul Silva — one of M's former agents.
-Silva is hellbent on avenging M for giving him up to be tortured at the hands of the Chinese.
+Silva is hellbent on avenging M for giving him up to be tortured by the Chinese.

 Silva's escape, which leads to mayhem on the London Underground and at Bond's ancestral home in Scotland, keeps the film taut.
-We're treated to a little humour, which never fails to hit the mark.
+We're treated to a bit of humour, which never fails to hit the mark.

-It was only apt that the film takes place mainly in London and shows it off in all its glory after the London Summer Olympics.
-This brilliant Bond film was a fitting way to mark the series' 50th anniversary and Dame Judi's exit from the series.
+It was only apt the film takes place mainly in London and shows it off in all its glory after the Olympics.
+This brilliant Bond film was a fitting way to mark the series' 50th anniversary and Dame Judi's exit.

-Skyfall rode the crest of the euphoria the games had created only two months earlier and ensured the country's summer high lasted well into Christmas.
+Skyfall rode the crest of the euphoria the games had created only two months earlier.
+It ensured the country's summer high lasted well into Christmas.